 Calculation of the Oral Cancer Risk Index (OCRI)

-We finalized one set of EdTAR parameters and processed exfoliative cytology data using SVM model with a radial kernel function implemented in an R kenlab (Karatzoglou 2004) package.
+With the finalized set of EdTAR parameters, the exfoliative cytology data was processed and further used in building the SVM model with a radial kernel function using R kenlab (Karatzoglou 2004) package.
 To optimize the hyperparameters, we used two-class samples (normal and OSCC) and the same random sampling procedure to recreate the training dataset and test dataset.
 The training dataset was processed with median centering and column scaling.
 For the best outcome, we used leave-on-out cross validation and evaluated the model performance on the nine grid cost parameter between 2(-2) – 64.
 The final model had a cost of 32 and a hyperparameter sigma of 0.6456.
 OCRI was calculated as the probability of OSCC for an unknown sample.
 It ranges between 0 and 1, where 0 indicates the lowest risk of OSCC, and 1 the highest risk of OSCC.

 Results